timvandermeij/lbp.py/README.md

     $ python main.py images/1.jpg multi-split-lbp 8

-Finally we have included the `benchmark.sh` script to get time and memory consumption information when running a command.
-Prepend `./benchmark.sh` before the command to obtain time and memory consumption after the command has terminated.
+Finally we have implemented a benchmark runner in `benchmark.py` to get time and memory consumption information for all possible combinations of algorithms and processors.
+The benchmark runner will export the retrieved data to a JSON file as well as create plots of the data in EPS format.
+One can start benchmarking by running:

+    $ python benchmark.py

 Installation notes for `huisuil01`
 ==================================